Mary Ann Aldersey: Language training

 In 1861, Aldersey handed her school over to the Church Missionary Society and retired to Australia, where she lived until her death.
-She retired to McLaren Vale, South Australia in 1861 and built a house (Tsong Gyiaou) named after a former preaching station.
-The name is an anglicised form of 'San Ch'iao' (pronounced 'Song Jow').
-It is now part of the Southern Districts War Memorial Hospital.
+She retired to McLaren Vale, South Australia in 1861 to be near her brother and built a house (Tsong Gyiaou) named after a former preaching station; the name is an anglicised form of 'San Ch'iao' (pronounced 'Song Jow').
+It is now part of the McLaren Vale & Districts War Memorial Hospital.

+Honourable mention

+Aldersey is not be confused with Mary Ann Aldersey (1825–1906), an English botanist who also lived in McLaren Vale.